hazeedhrshd/Competitor-Analysis-of-Deliverando/README.md

 The repository is organized as follows:

-- `Deliverado!!!.ipynb`: Jupyter notebook containing the data cleaning and wrangling code using pandas and Plotly visualizations and insights.
+- `Deliverado!!.ipynb`: Jupyter notebook containing the data cleaning and wrangling code using pandas and Plotly visualizations and insights.

 ## Usage